andrewbbaker/SeedSearch/README.md

 * **playerClass**: The class used to search (IRONCLAD, THE_SILENT, or DEFECT)
 * **startSeed**: The first seed to search
 * **endSeed**: The last seed to search
+* **findExtras**: Searches for cards and relics that should not be in the full library
+* **findMissingCards**: Searches for cards that should be in the full library but are not
+* **findMissingRelics**: Searches for relics that should be in the full library but are not
+* **endlessSearch**: Continues to search until at least one successful seed is found
 * **verbose**: Whether to print out detailed information about each seed found
 * **exitAfterSearch** Set to true to cause the program to immediately exit after search every seed